Collective Gallery: History

 Collective was established in 1984 as the Artist's Collective Gallery and was located on Cockburn Street in Edinburgh until 2013, when it relocated to Calton Hill.
-It formed as a response to the artist-run 57 Gallery being absorbed into Fruitmarket Gallery: "Dissenting New 57 members... formed Collective on the basis of the original ’57 constitution", as academic Neil Mulholland has written.
+It formed as a response to the artist-run 57 Gallery being absorbed into Fruitmarket Gallery: "Dissenting New 57 members... formed Collective on the basis of the original ’57 constitution".

 Collective fundraised to restore the disused City Observatory site in partnership with City of Edinburgh Council.
 In 2015, Collective Architecture (no relation to Collective gallery) took over detailed design work of the site after Malcolm Fraser Architects went into liquidation.
 Collective opened the new site in November 2018 as a centre for contemporary art.
 It includes the renovated City Observatory and City Dome, and two new buildings: the Hillside, an exhibition space; and the Lookout, a restaurant run by Gardener's Cottage.

 A new permanent sculptural work, Turns, by Tessa Lynch, was commissioned a part of the landscaping.

 Kate Gray was Director of Collective from 2009-2021.
 The current Director is Sorcha Carey.